torognes/swarm/README.md

 > MINOR version when you add functionality in a backwards compatible manner, and
 > PATCH version when you make backwards compatible bug fixes.

-swarm 3.1.3:
+swarm 3.1.x:
 - measure the effect of code modernization on run-time performances

-swarm 3.1.x:
+swarm 3.1.y:
 - use more C++11 and STL features,
 - eliminate 99% of clang-tidy's warnings,

-swarm 3.1.y:
+swarm 3.1.z:
 - refactor to reduce cyclomatic complexity (simpler and shorter functions),
 - reduce/eliminate linuxisms to improve portability

 swarm 3.2.0:
 - swarm can be compiled on a BSD or a Windows system

-(in late-2024 GCC 8 will become the new *de facto* standard for HPC centers)

 swarm 4.0.0:
-- drop compatibility with GCC 4 and GCC 5,
+- drop compatibility with GCC 4 and GCC 5 (late-2024 GCC 8 will become
+  the new *de facto* standard for HPC centers),
 - start using C++14 and C++17 features,
 - rename option `-n` to `--no-cluster-breaking` (API change)